VertebrateResequencing/wr/.docs/reliable/prompt.md

   (occasional human command; mild ~2× degradation under extreme load after F0).
 A dedicated second read-socket (Option C, which would need a 3rd port) is out of scope.
+- **CLI `wr status` stays GROUND-TRUTH, unchanged (CONFIRMED):** `wr status` (`getrs` → `getStatusByRepGroup`) must remain as-is — counts are re-derived on every call from the live in-memory queue + a **direct scan of the actual complete bucket** (`db.retrieveCompleteJobStatusByRepGroup`).
+This is the always-correct source of truth and must **NEVER** be pointed at `statusState` or the Idea-3 counter.
+Accepted price: for a huge-history repgroup the CLI pays the O(history) complete scan (correct but can be slow; brief `queue.mutex.RLock`) — acceptable for an occasional human command.
+- **Fix 1f DROPPED (CONFIRMED) — supersedes section 3 and the earlier Option-B
+  note:** the browser web UI already reads counts from `statusState` over the `/status_ws` websocket (off the mangos socket), so once Idea 3 makes `statusState`'s complete count fast+correct, the web-UI status page is already fast+decoupled — **no separate status listener is needed**.
+Do not add a status endpoint or repoint any `wr status` transport. **Final recommended stack: F0 (done) + Idea 3 (counters) + Idea 2 (non-blocking startup) + Fix 1c (local recover-once) + Fix 1d (map freelist + offline compaction).**
+- **Recovery-window RPC safety (Q1):** With Idea 2's reorder, a reconnecting pre-crash runner that touches/archives a job before it is restored must NOT be spuriously failed (`ErrBadJob`) — that would be a new false-loss during recovery.
+Invariant: restore running-job state early enough (and/or return a benign, retry-able "recovering" response for not-yet-restored keys) that a pre-crash runner's touch/archive is never lost due to recovery timing; a legit successful archive in the recovery window must still be recorded.
+Add a test for a runner touching/archiving during the recovery window.
+- **Counter correctness incl. re-run/cross-repgroup (Q3):** the persisted
+  per-repgroup complete counter must equal a fresh full recompute == the ground-truth scan, **including** the re-run case: a completed key gains a repgroup's count when a new repgroup→key `RTK` lookup is created for a key already in the complete bucket — which happens at **add** time for the default `ignoreComplete=false` re-add, not only at archive.
+So maintain the counter on **both** the archive path and the add/`storeNewJobs` lookup-creation path;
+  enforce with a "counter == recompute == ground truth" acceptance test across add→run→complete→remove→re-add(under a new repgroup)→bury churn.
+The counter feeds the web UI only.
+- **Compaction / freelist (Q4):** apply `Options{FreelistType: FreelistMapType}`
+  to the manager's `bolt.Open` calls always.
+Ship compaction as an **offline admin subcommand** (run while the manager is stopped); do **not** compact on startup (re-blocks readiness) or online while serving (`bolt.Compact` copies the whole DB ≈2× disk and can't run cleanly with live writes on the 6.2 GB NFS DB).
+  Validate the map-freelist benefit against the real `.tmp/db`, not synthetic scale.